stelleg/tlc/README.md

-# Simple Tensor Language Compiler, compiling a nameless lambda interpretation of einstein notation into LLVM IR.
+# Simple Tensor Language Compiler

+Compiles a nameless lambda interpretation of einstein notation as a Haskell EDSL into LLVM IR.